MewsSystems/gitbook-booking-engine/booking-engine-widget/use-cases/README.md

 * [Use your own Date inputs](./use-own-date-inputs.md)
 * [Use multiple enterprises and set preselected city/location](./use-multi-enterprise-set-preselected-location.md)

-## Prerequisites

-{% hint style="info" %}
-Make sure you fulfill all the required [prerequisites](./prerequisites.md).
+> Note: Make sure you fulfill all the required [prerequisites](./prerequisites.md).
 Without doing so the code of the use cases can be hard to understand or the behavior of the code can differ.
-{% endhint %}